Before we dive into the reports let’s get familiar with the main dashboard.

 2. Break down of audience segments

 Here you will see the segment distribution graph from the previous dashboard on the left hand side.
 This quickly shows you segments identified within the analysed community.
 The size of each segment is proportional to the number of members within it.
-Each circle represents a number of users, the bigger the circle the more users.
 The lines represent interconnections between the different members of the segments.
+The bigger the node is, the more connected it is to the rest of members in the audience analysed.

 Scroll down to see the summary of each of the unique segments identified within the audience.
 A panel for each of the segments is provided which highlights the unique characteristics to that segment.